Propane: Domestic and industrial fuel

 Since it can be transported easily, it is a popular fuel for home heat and backup electrical generation in sparsely populated areas that do not have natural gas pipelines.
+In June 2023, Stanford researchers found propane combustion emitted detectable and repeatable levels of benzene that in some homes raised indoor benzene concentrations above well-established health benchmarks.
+The research also shows that gas and propane fuels appear to be the dominant source of benzene produced by cooking.

 In rural areas of North America, as well as northern Australia, propane is used to heat livestock facilities, in grain dryers, and other heat-producing appliances.
 When used for heating or grain drying it is usually stored in a large, permanently-placed cylinder which is refilled by a propane-delivery truck.
 As of 2014, 6.2 million American households use propane as their primary heating fuel.

 In North America, local delivery trucks with an average cylinder size of 3,000 USgal, fill up large cylinders that are permanently installed on the property, or other service trucks exchange empty cylinders of propane with filled cylinders.
 Large tractor-trailer trucks, with an average cylinder size of 10,000 USgal, transport propane from the pipeline or refinery to the local bulk plant.
 The bobtail tank truck is not unique to the North American market, though the practice is not as common elsewhere, and the vehicles are generally called tankers.
 In many countries, propane is delivered to end-users via small or medium-sized individual cylinders, while empty cylinders are removed for refilling at a central location.

 There are also community propane systems, with a central cylinder feeding individual homes.